 There are some sessions where I don’t think the results on my Honor Smart band are accurate.
-However, I am more confident with the GT Watch 2’s results thanks to its more accurate sensors.
+However, thanks to its more accurate sensors, I am more confident with the GT Watch 2’s results.
 You can’t fake your workout routines with this watch.

-One unique aspect that I did not expect to have is the voice prompt.
-It activates whenever you start and stop an exercise routine.
+One unique aspect that I did not expect to have is the voice prompt, and it activates whenever you start and stop an exercise routine.
 The voice prompt was loud and clear thanks to the well-implemented speaker on the GT 2, but it can be turned off if it annoys you or if you think it will annoy people around you.

 Also, the GT Watch 2 automatically tracks step count, heart rate, sleep, and stress as long as you enable it in the Huawei Health App (which we will also be discussed later).
-There are other standard features that are also found in other Huawei fitness products, such as the alert that tells you to stand up or the message that pops out whenever you have finished your step goals.
+Other standard features are also found in other Huawei fitness products, such as the alert that tells you to stand up or the message that pops out whenever you have finished your step goals.

 If you are primarily looking for a sports-focused smartwatch, also check out our review of the Huawei GT 2e, a more affordable watch targeted towards sports enthusiasts.

 The GT 2 is equipped with Bluetooth 5.1.
-It is well implemented here as it was able to keep a solid connection even if I was far from my phone.
-I did not experience any dropouts, even when answering calls away from my smartphone.
+It is well implemented here as it was able to keep a solid connection even if I was far from my phone, and I did not experience any dropouts, even when answering calls away from my smartphone.

 And speaking of phone calls, my favorite feature of the Huawei Watch GT 2 is the built-in speaker and microphone.
-This feature allows me to easily accept phone calls without touching my phone.
-I’m not always holding my smartphone inside the house, but thanks to this feature, I haven’t missed a single call.
+This feature allows me to quickly accept phone calls without touching my phone.
+I’m not always holding my smartphone inside the house, but I haven’t missed a single call thanks to this feature.

 Both the speaker and the microphone quality are excellent.
-The speaker is loud and clear, and I had no problems understanding what the caller is saying.
+The speaker was loud and clear, and I had no problems understanding what the caller was saying.
 The microphone is also great, and I have never received any complaints on the other end of the call.

 Another unique feature of the Huawei Watch GT 2 is its ability to store and playback music.
-I mostly use this while working out or when I’m doing tasks where I do not want to get distracted by my smartphone.
-Music can be played through the speaker or through other Bluetooth devices such as my Huawei FreeBuds 3.
+I mostly use this while working out or doing tasks where I do not want to get distracted by my smartphone.
+You can play music through the speaker or other Bluetooth devices like my Huawei FreeBuds 3.

 The Huawei Watch GT 2 is also water-resistant and can be worn while swimming up to 50 meters and up to 10 minutes.
-You also do not have to be worried in case it gets splashed with rain.
+You also do not have to be worried if it gets splashed with rain.

-Despite its rich feature set, there are several notable omissions in the Huawei Watch GT 2 that are commonly found on its competitors.
+Despite its rich feature set, there are several notable omissions in the Huawei Watch GT 2 that are commonly found in its competitors.
 One of them is the lack of Qi wireless charging.
-Almost everything in Huawei’s ecosystem, including the Huawei Mate 30 Pro/P40 Pro and the Huawei Freebuds 3 support Qi wireless charging.
-It would have been nice to be able to also throw these to a wireless charger and forget about it as you end your day.
+Almost everything in Huawei’s ecosystem, including the Huawei Mate 30 Pro/P40 Pro and the Huawei Freebuds 3 supports Qi wireless charging.
+It would have been nice to be able also to throw these into a wireless charger and forget about it as you end your day.

 Huawei Watch GT 2 Software Experience

 In this case, Huawei is taking a different direction by utilizing their proprietary software called Huawei Lite OS.
-This unconventional move is a huge risk considering most consumers are already used to the Android Wear OS.
+This unconventional move is a considerable risk considering most consumers already use the Android Wear OS.
 However, I am happy to report that Huawei has done a fantastic job with the software implementation.

 The Huawei Lite OS perfectly lives up to its name.
-The OS gives you limited functionality inside the watch and only gives you access to the essential features.
-The rest of the features can be accessed inside the Huawei Health App.
+The OS gives you limited functionality inside the watch and only access the essential features.
+You can access the rest of the features inside the Huawei Health App.

 I personally think this is a good idea because it keeps the menu clean and free from clutter.
 Everything is easy to find.
 And most of all, the lightweight nature of the OS helps preserve battery life.

 Scrolling through the GT Watch 2 is smooth and lag-free.
 The refresh rate is noticeably slower than most smartphones, but I did not find it to be a problem.
-Navigating the OS is also easy thanks to its user-friendly design.
-I did not need to refer to a manual or any documentation to find anything that I needed.
+Navigating the OS is also easy, thanks to its user-friendly design, and I did not need to refer to a manual or any documentation to find anything that I needed.

 The notification system is also a great feature of Huawei’s Lite OS.
 Since the connection between the GT 2 and the smartphone is solid, I do not miss any notifications.
-This is unlike my Honor Smart Bands, where I keep on missing important notifications despite having a solid Bluetooth connection.
+Unlike my Honor Smart Bands, I keep on missing important notifications despite having a solid Bluetooth connection.

 There are, however, some downsides.
 One of them is that I can’t interact with my notifications.
-It is not possible to respond or to reply to notifications such as text messages and Facebook messages.
-But I think this is for the better since I imagine typing on a smaller screen may not be the best experience.
+It is impossible to respond or reply to notifications such as text messages and Facebook messages.
+But I think this is better since I imagine typing on a smaller screen may not be the best experience.

 I also want to quickly mention how great Huawei’s support for the software is.
-There are always software updates that bring new features and watch faces.
-It also brings bug fixes and additional software optimization.
+There are always software updates that bring new features and watch faces, and it also brings bug fixes and additional software optimization.
 You won’t be left behind even when a new flagship smartwatch comes out.

-Most of the GT Watch 2’s extra features can be accessed via the Huawei Health App.
+You can access most of the GT Watch 2’s extra features via the Huawei Health App.
 It comes preinstalled with most modern Huawei smartphones, such as the Huawei Mate 30 Pro and Huawei P40 Pro/P40 Pro Plus.
 You can easily download it via the Google Play Store/Apple App Store if you are a non-Huawei user.

 There are several menus, but the main ones are the main menu and the devices tab.
 The main menu gives you access to various health and exercise records.
 This includes heart rate, sleep, weight, stress, and oxygen levels.
 Records of your other Huawei devices will be stored here.